LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting June 2nd 2025.md

 	- Planned to be a knowledge share!
 We will see how much we get through
 	- If you are interested in learning or looking to share please join!
 	- Planned events:
-	  - Nina sharing her process of drawing Lakshmi!
+	  - Nina sharing their gained insights from drawing Lakshmi!
-	  - Micheal sharing his experience in pixel art!
+	  - Micheal sharing their experience in pixel art!
 	  - Trent sharing how to make tilesets and sprite animations!
 ---
 **Dev Team**